chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### 3. Wisdom of benefiting sentient beings

-Wisdom of benefiting sentient beings is to teach sentient beings in this life and the next life, the methods of accumulating blessings, doing good and breaking evil, eliminating karmic obstacles, etc., as well as the wisdom of serving and doing things for all sentient beings.
+Wisdom of benefiting sentient beings is to teach sentient beings in this life and the next life, the methods of accumulating merit, doing good and breaking evil, eliminating karmic obstacles, etc., as well as the wisdom of serving and doing things for all sentient beings.
 Generally speaking, the wisdom paramita includes these three kinds of wisdom.

 Wisdom is very, very important, you need wisdom to do anything, and you can succeed if you have wisdom.